-Some Canadians may have a harder time buying a home due to the federal government’s decision to change mortgage rules earlier this month.
-Here’s a quick overview of all the changes, important dates and what this might mean for the housing market and mortgage rates.
+Canadians will have a harder time buying a home due to the federal government’s numerous mortgage rule changes over the past couple years.
+Here’s a quick overview of all the changes, important dates, and how they have impacted the housing market and mortgage rates.

 Change #1: Applying a mortgage rate stress test to all insured mortgages

 As of Oct.
-17, the federal government says “all high-ratio insured homebuyers must qualify for mortgage insurance at an interest rate [that is] the greater of their contract mortgage rate or the Bank of Canada’s conventional five-year fixed posted rate,” which is currently 4.64%.
+17, the federal government required “all high-ratio insured homebuyers [to] qualify for mortgage insurance at an interest rate [that is] the greater of their contract mortgage rate or the Bank of Canada’s conventional five-year fixed posted rate,” which is currently 5.14%.

 High-ratio mortgages are those with less than a 20% down payment on the purchase price of a home.
 The federal government requires homebuyers with less than a 20% down payment to buy mortgage default insurance.
 In order to qualify for this insurance, the insurer (CMHC, Genworth or Canada Guaranty) calculates the maximum mortgage value they’ll insure using two debt service ratios, which are a measure of the buyer’s debts relative to income, as a proxy for affordability.

-Previously, the Bank of Canada rate was used to calculate maximum affordability on fixed-rate terms of less than five years and on all variable rates, while the contracted mortgage rate was used for fixed rate mortgages with terms of five years or more.
+Previously, the Bank of Canada rate was used to calculate maximum affordability on fixed-rate terms of less than five years and on all variable rates, while the contracted mortgage rate was used for fixed-rate mortgages with terms of five years or more.
 To put this in perspective, approximately 42% of all mortgage rate requests on Ratehub.ca are for five-year fixed-rate mortgages.
-The lowest advertised five-year fixed mortgage rate on Ratehub.ca in Ontario is currently 2.29%, 2.35 percentage points lower than the Bank of Canada qualifying rate.
+The lowest advertised five-year fixed mortgage rate on Ratehub.ca in Ontario is currently 2.94% (as of Feb.
+12, 2018), 2.2 percentage points lower than the Bank of Canada qualifying rate.

-The federal government says the new rules are intended to keep household debt levels from growing even further.
-According to Statistics Canada, the country’s debt-to-income ratio hit 167.6% in the second quarter of 2016.
-That means Canadian households held $1.68 in debt for every dollar of disposable income.
-And earlier this year, a report from the Office of the Parliamentary Budget Officer noted that “households in Canada have become more indebted than any other G7 country over recent history.”
+The federal government claimed the rules are intended to keep household debt levels from growing even further.
+According to Statistics Canada, the country’s debt-to-income ratio hit 170.1% in the second quarter of 2017.
+That means Canadian households held $1.70 in debt for every dollar of disposable income.
+And in 2016 a report from the Office of the Parliamentary Budget Officer noted that “households in Canada have become more indebted than any other G7 country over recent history.”